kevlar-kt/kevlar/docs/pages/modules/rooting/rooting.md

 - `Clear`: The attestation has passed.
 There is nothing to report.
 This means that no system modification/status has triggered the detection from the battery of tests which has been executed, in compliance with the given scan parameters;
 - `Failed`: The attestation has not passed.
 Pirate software has been detected.
 You can read which component has tripped the detection in the attestation result.

+!!! warning
+	`Blank` is completely different from `Clear` (or `Failed`).
+It means that the software is initialized but that nothing has been done yet.
+Do not mix them up.

 ## Use cases
-This is a pretty typical scenario for any banking application, or even for games.
+This is a pretty typical scenario for any banking/financial application, game, or software managing sensitive resources (files, records, data)